q3769/chunk4j/README.md

 When working with a messaging provider, you want to acknowledge/commit all the messages of an entire group of chunks in an all-or-nothing fashion, e.g. by using the individual and explicit commit mechanism.
 The all-or-nothing group commits help ensure, in the case of producer/consumer node crash, no original data units get lost after node recovery.
+It may be worthwhile to obtain/develop such mechanism when it is not directly available from the particular messaging provider.

-If, however, the particular messaging provider lacks such mechanism that enables the all-or-nothing commit, then in case of node crash, it is possible that the original data unit whose group of chunks gets "cut off in the middle" at the time of crash will be lost in transportation.
-All the chunks of a group form a "session" that represents the original data unit.
-Loss of such sessions is similar to the case where active web sessions get lost when a stateful web application node hosting those sessions fails.
+If the all-or-nothing group commit is unavailable, then in case of a node crash, it is possible that the group loses chunks.
+The loss of any chunks in a group semantically equates the loss of entire group, thus the original data unit.
 To assess the potential "damage", you may need to ask in your system:

 - At run-time, how often does an original data unit truly need more than one chunk to hold?
 - How often does a node crash or go in and out of the system?